 You will develop your knowledge and understanding with focused and guided reading and group work.
 For some modules you'll undertake online activities to support your learning beyond the classroom.
 Throughout your degree you'll participate in regular professional development group sessions, developing social work knowledge and skills.

-You'll meet with your personal supervisor twice each term.
+You'll meet with your personal supervisor at least once each term.
 This is a member of teaching staff who will provide academic and personal support.
 While on placements you will receive specialist support from a practice educator or work-based supervisor who will manage your induction on the placement as well as guide you through your time there.

 In order to qualify as a social worker you must spend 200 days in practice learning.
 This comprises 30 days on placement in Year 2, 70 days in Year 3 and 100 days in Year 4.
 In addition over the course of Years 3 and 4 you'll participate in 30 skills days, offering insight into a variety of social work settings.